MatthewDLudwig/NimiqWrapper/README.md

     - The related getter function will immediately update to reflect this change.

 ### AccountHelper

+These functions can be accessed through the `accountHelper` property of the constructed `NimiqWrapper` object.

 - Functions
   - `getFriendlyAddress`
     - Returns a string containing the user friendly representation of an address.